Protest songs in the United States: 1980s: anti-Reagan protest songs and the birth of rap

 The Reagan administration was also coming in for its fair share of criticism, with many mainstream protest songs attacking his policies, such as Bruce Springsteen's "Born in the U.S.A."
 (1984), and "My Brain Is Hanging Upside Down" by The Ramones.
 This sentiment was countered by songs like "God Bless the U.S.A." by Lee Greenwood, which was seen by many as a protest against protests against the Reagan Administration.
 Billy Joel's "Allentown" protested the decline of the rust belt, and represented those coping with the demise of the American manufacturing industry.
 Reagan came under significant criticism for the Iran-Contra Affair, in which it was discovered that his administration was selling arms to the radical Islamic regime in Iran and using proceeds from the sales to illegally fund the Contras, a guerilla/terrorist group in Nicaragua.
 A number of songs were written in protest of this scandal.
 "All She Wants to Do Is Dance", (1984) by Don Henley, protested against the U.S. involvement with the Contras in Nicaragua, while chastising Americans for only wanting to dance, while molotov cocktails, and sales of guns and drugs are going on around them, and while "the boys" (the CIA, NSA, etc.) are "makin' a buck or two".
 Other songs to protest America's role in the Iran-Contra affair include "The Big Stick" by Minutemen, "Nicaragua" by Bruce Cockburn, "Please Forgive Us" by 10,000 Maniacs, and "Managua" by Naked Raygun.

+The song I Can't Drive 55, by Sammy Hagar is also protest anthem about the National Maximum Speed Law and is considered to be one of the greatest Hard rock songs of all time.
+The law was partly repealed in 1986, 2 years after the song's release and fully in 1995.